Old name, new purpose: why we’ve gone back to RNID

 Translational Research Grant

-The RNID Translational Grant aims to support and accelerate the translation of research discoveries into potential new treatments to protect and regenerate hearing and/or silence tinnitus.
+Our Translational Research Grants aim to support and accelerate the translation of research discoveries into potential new treatments to protect and restore hearing and/or silence tinnitus.
 It funds projects at both academic institutions and small/medium enterprises in any country.

-We request translational research proposals that will advance the development of small molecule, gene or cell-based therapeutics for the treatment of hearing disorders, including tinnitus.
+We request translational research proposals that will advance the development of novel therapeutics (excluding medical devices) for the treatment of hearing disorders, including tinnitus.

 We want to support: